xz-dev/video_viewer_mcp/README.md

 ## Features

 - **Video Download**: Download videos from YouTube, Bilibili, and other platforms supported by yt-dlp
-- **Subtitles Extraction**: Get subtitles/captions from downloaded videos
+- **Subtitles Extraction**: Get subtitles/captions from downloaded videos (including AI-generated subtitles for Bilibili)
+- **Danmaku Support**: Get bullet comments from Bilibili videos with pagination
 - **Screenshot Capture**: Capture frames at specific timestamps
 - **Authentication Support**: YouTube cookies and Bilibili tokens for members-only content